TNG/ArchUnit/CONTRIBUTING.md

 ## How to contribute

+If you want to tackle an existing issue please add a comment to make sure the issue is sufficiently discussed and that no two contributors collide by working on the same issue.
-If you want to submit a contribution, please follow the following workflow:
+To submit a contribution, please follow the following workflow:

 * Fork the project
 * Create a feature branch